-México is one trip I planned and dreamt for so long that once I was on the airplane I felt almost like I could not believe that it was happening.
-The destination is a dream for many: sandy beaches, a cloudy bright sky and a certain excitement related mostly to danger and mob in particular have been the scenario of many stories covering the last centuries of literature, cinema and music.
+México is a country I always dreamt to visit and a trip I planned for so long that once I was on the airplane I could not believe that it was happening for real since sandy beaches, cloudy bright skies and a certain excitement related mostly to danger and mob in particular have been the scenario of many stories covering the last centuries of literature, cinema and music.

-Regarding my own journey, the goal I set for myself was to escape as soon as I could a certain kind of mass tourism and focusing more on casual travellers and adventurers, some of them I found very impressive in their committment to challenge the 'mala', the heat, the spicyness, and most of all the wild life of the country in order to make something real out of their trip.
+Regarding my own journey, the goal I set for myself was to escape as soon as I could a certain kind of mass tourism and focus more on casual encounters, some of them I found very impressive in their committment to challenge the 'mala', the heat, the spicyness, and most of all the wild life of the country in order to make something real out of their trip.

 Edward James is an eccentric figure.
 Born in England from an aristocratic family, he always followed his dreams and lived somehow an extraordinary life.
 His devoted interest for art in general (he was a poet and a painter himself) made him support surrealism and financing some of its most famous interpreters like Salvador Dalí.